remix-run/remix/docs/route/meta.md

 This is a list of the current route matches.
 You have access many things, particularly the meta from the parent matches and data.

-It's most useful for merging the parent meta into the child meta since the child meta value is what will be used:
+It's most useful for merging the parent meta into the child meta since the child-meta value is what will be used:

 ```tsx
 export const meta: V2_MetaFunction = ({ matches }) => {